-During the year, the Group received repayments totalling HK\$90.0 million from Kong Kei, the vendor of Sun Fat, deposits from the pre-sales of the Foshan residential project of approximately HK\$252.8 million and net proceeds from the placing of approximately HK\$13.8 million.
-These together have strengthened the financial position of the Group and broadened its capital base.
+During the year, the Group received repayments totalling HK\$90.0 million from Kong Kei, the vendor of Sun Fat and sales proceeds and deposits in relation to the Foshan residential project of approximately HK\$172.4 million.

-The Group's cash position is expected to be further enhanced in view of the forthcoming revenue from the sales of the Foshan residential project and further repayment from Kong Kei.
+The Group's financial position is expected to be further enhanced in view of more sales revenue forthcoming from sales of the Foshan residential project and further repayment from Kong Kei.
 The Group will use such extra funding to boost its existing operations and seize viable investment projects.

-Facing the challenging economic environment and uncertainties, the Group remains overall confident of the general prosperity and business potential of the PRC, Macau and nearby regions.
-The management will continue to cautiously monitor its existing businesses, and capture viable business opportunities to maintain sustainable long term growth of the Group.
+The Group remains confident of the general prosperity and business potential of the PRC, Macau and nearby regions.
+The management continues to cautiously monitor its existing businesses, and capture viable business opportunities to maintain sustainable long term growth of the Group.